“If you are looking for the best fitness tracker for teens, then here is the handpicked list of activity trackers for tweens in 2021. “

 7 Best Fitness Tracker for Teens in 2021

 Fitbit is famously known for its reliable and accurate fitness trackers.
 Currently, the Fitbit Inspire 2 is one of the more recent devices to hit the market in 2020 (August, to be exact).
-It’s an entry-level tracker, meaning it’s is a perfect device for a teen as it’s geared toward those who are at the start of their fitness and health journey.
+It’s an entry-level tracker, meaning it’s a perfect device for a teen as it’s geared toward those who are at the start of their fitness and health journey.

 Inspire versus Inspire 2

 In terms of the differences to the first generation, it’s more evolution than a full remake.
 For example, it has an improved design and new features to encourage new-to-fitness users to make healthier choices.
-Unfortunately, there’s no GPS, which can be an additional useful feature for a parent with younger children.
+Unfortunately, there’s no GPS, which can be an additional helpful feature for a parent with younger children.

-The Inspire 2 isn’t much different from the Inspire HR, and they both come with either a white, black or rose band.
+The Inspire 2 isn’t much different from the Inspire HR, and they both come with either a white, black, or rose band.
 Compared to the predecessor, it’s slimmer, but not significantly.
 Also, Fitbit removed the physical button on the side of the reasonably small 0.7inch PMOLED touchscreen display.